yagamy4680/OSXey/README.md

 * Better way of changing text color (use ""-text blue"" or "-text red" rather then "-red" or "-blue")
 * Test Units (For growing information such as hardware models and OSX versions)
 * Add manual install instructions in manual for those who don't want to use installer
+* Add color to disk info.
+Display Green /Yellow / Red for amount of space left.
+(Option to turn off)

 Features
 * Look into being able to install via package manager (homebrew / macports)